sequenceiq/blog/source/_posts/2014-07-17-announcing-cloudbreak.markdown

 ##What’s next?

-After this post we will launch a few Cloudbreak related blog posts series to drive you through the technology, API and Cloudbreak insights.
-In the meantime we suggest you to go through our [documentation](http://sequenceiq.com/cloudbreak/), try [Cloudbreak](http://cloudbreak.sequenceiq.com/) and let us know how it works for you.
-We would like to understand your ideas and change requests.
+We will follow up with a few posts to drive you through the technology, API and insights and make it easier for you to learn, understand and use Hadoop in the cloud.

+In the meantime we suggest you to go through the [documentation](http://sequenceiq.com/cloudbreak/), try [Cloudbreak](http://cloudbreak.sequenceiq.com/) and let us know how it works for you.

 Please note that [Cloudbreak](http://cloudbreak.sequenceiq.com/) is under development, in public beta - while we consider the codebase stable for deployments (and use it daily), please let us know if you face any problems through [GitHub](https://github.com/sequenceiq/cloudbreak) issues.
 Also we  welcome your open source contribution - let it be a bug fix or a new cloud provider [implementation](http://sequenceiq.com/cloudbreak/#add-new-cloud-providers).